 This time out, we’re expanding our coverage of the season’s notable fiction debuts to include books for children and young adults.
-No matter the age group they’re written for, these stories shine with the originality and audacity of their authors’ visions.
+From pitch-black comedy to epic fantasy, these stories shine with the originality and audacity of their authors’ visions.
 They also represent a growing trend in fiction of protagonists working to rewrite the narratives that confine them.
-In these novels, a sex worker assassin, a New York cab driver accused of murder, a Latina teen poet, and others attempt to wrest control over the stories of their lives.
+In these novels, a sex worker assassin, a New York cab driver accused of murder, a Latina teen poet, and others attempt to wrest control of the stories of their lives.

 Literary Fiction